Wales Walking Tour | Castles, Coastlines & Peaks

 Transfer: 1.5 hours

-A short drive along the coast delivers us to Martin’s Haven where we catch a ferry to Skomer Island for a day of exploring the National Nature Reserve famous for its puffins, but boasting an array of wildlife including dolphins, razorbills and much more.
+A short drive along the coast brings us to Martin’s Haven, where we catch the ferry to Skomer Island for a day exploring its National Nature Reserve.
+Famous for puffins, the island is also home to dolphins, razorbills, and a wide array of other wildlife.
 Return to our hotel in St Davids.

 Distance: 3 miles

-Today’s 3-mile loop takes us along Caerfai Beach to St Non’s Chapel, the reputed birthplace of Wales’ patron saint, Saint David.
-Return to St Davids for a visit to the medieval ruins of St Davids Bishop’s Palace and the fabulous St Davids Cathedral.
-Next we head to North Wales for four days to explore the majestic mountains of Eryri National Park (Snowdonia).
+Our 3-mile loop follows Caerfai Beach to St Non’s Chapel, the reputed birthplace of Wales’ patron saint, St David.
+We return to visit the medieval ruins of St Davids Bishop’s Palace and the magnificent St Davids Cathedral.
+From here, we continue north to explore the majestic mountains of Eryri National Park (Snowdonia), spending the first of two nights in Portmeirion.

 Distance: 3 miles